varigence/docs/README.md

 Guidelines for DocFX based markdown format and styling can be [found here](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html)

+Rendering engine is Markdig.
+Additional styling and formatting options described at the [Markdig Github page](https://github.com/lunet-io/markdig).
+This allows direct embedding of Youtube videos etc using Markdown syntax rather than html.

 Table of contents files are stored as toc.yml files.
 Refer to the [DocFX page on toc's](https://dotnet.github.io/docfx/tutorial/intro_toc.html) for more information

 ## Documentation Contents